Dunnes Stores: 2000s–2010s

 Following the United Kingdom voting to leave the European Union in 2016, and anticipating a consequent downturn in the UK economy, Dunnes decided to cease its operations in Great Britain.
-In spring 2018, Dunnes Stores confirmed the closure of all stores in England and Scotland, limiting their UK presence to Northern Ireland only.
+In spring 2018, Dunnes Stores confirmed the closure of all its shops in England and Scotland, limiting its UK presence to Northern Ireland only.

-In 2018, Dunnes Stores commenced with a number of substantial refurbishments and expansions on some of its stores, including its stores in Bishopstown and Ballyvolane in Cork and in a number of stores in Dublin including Donaghmede, Blanchardstown and Swords.
+In 2018, Dunnes Stores commenced a number of substantial refurbishments and expansions on some of its shops, including its shops in Bishopstown and Ballyvolane in Cork and in a number of shops in Dublin including Donaghmede, Blanchardstown and Swords.
 The refurbished supermarkets now contain a number of concessions including James Whelan Butchers, Sheridan's Cheesemongers and Baxter & Greene Markets Delis.

-In 2019, new stores opened in Naas, Ilac Centre and the refurbishment of stores in the Jetland and Briarhill.
-The refurbished Jetland store included Dunnes Stores's first beauty department.
+In 2019, new shops opened in Naas and Ilac Centre, and the Jetland and Briarhill shops were refurbished, with the refurbished Jetland shop including Dunnes Stores's first beauty department.

-In 2019, Dunnes acquired the JC Savage supermarket in Swords, Dublin.
+In 2019, Dunnes acquired the JC Savage supermarket in Swords, Dublin, which continued to trade under the JC's brand before being rebranded as Dunnes Stores.

 2020s

 Dunnes Stores introduced a voucher scheme known as “Shop & Save”, whereby customers who spend between €25 and €50 receive a €5 voucher for their next shop, and customers who spend €50 or more receive a €10 voucher for their next shop.
 This has earned Dunnes Stores a loyal customer following.

 In March 2020, Dunnes Stores introduced priority shopping for the elderly and vulnerable between 11:00-13:00, in response to the high volume of customer traffic in the mornings, a result from the COVID-19 pandemic where panic buying became an issue across Ireland.

-In 2023, Dunnes Stores opened a new store in Point Square, Dublin.
-It also extensively refurbished its Henry Street store for a second time.

-In 2023, Dunnes acquired Condron's SuperValu in Clane, Co.
+In 2023, Dunnes Stores opened a new shop in Point Square, Dublin, extensively refurbished its Henry Street shop for a second time, and acquired and rebranded Condron's SuperValu in Clane, Co.
 Kildare.

 In 2024, Dunnes partnered with Maxol to trial some of its Simply Better range in Maxol's forecourt shops nationwide.

 In February 2025, Dunnes Stores began demolishing Crumlin Shopping Centre, which it had purchased in 1978 and in which its own supermarket had been the anchor unit and was the only remaining business, to facilitate the redevelopment of the site and the construction of a new, larger shopping centre.

-In October 2025, it was announced that Dunnes Stores's shop on West Street, Drogheda, where Ben Dunne Senior had served his apprenticeship in the 1920s before buying the shop in the 1960s, was to close.
-Stores in Dublin Cornelscourt and Ilac Centre, both of which are very near other Dunnes sites, will also close by the end of October 2025.
+In October 2025, Dunnes Stores's shop on West Street, Drogheda, where Ben Dunne Senior had served his apprenticeship in the 1920s before buying the shop in the 1960s, closed.
+Supermarkets in Dublin Cornelscourt and Ilac Centre, both of which were very near other Dunnes sites, also closed in October 2025.
+In 2026, Dunnes won three stars in the Guild of Fine Food's Great Taste awards for its own-brands Creamy & Nutty Gubbeen Cheese and Simply Better Handmade Sticky Toffee Pudding Crown products.